heqi201255/TOMI/README.md

 ### Preparation
 1. Download REAPER from the [official website](https://www.reaper.fm/) and install REAPER.
-2. One great thing about REAPER is that you can automate and control it with code via [ReaScript API](https://www.reaper.fm/sdk/reascript/reascript.php).
+2. One great feature about REAPER is that you can automate and control it with code via [ReaScript API](https://www.reaper.fm/sdk/reascript/reascript.php).
    We use [reapy](https://github.com/RomeoDespres/reapy) (a pythonic wrapper of ReaScript) in Python.
 To set up for the first time, open REAPER, then open a terminal and run `python -c "import reapy; reapy.configure_reaper()"` to let REAPER know reapy is available, you only need to do this once.
 Then, restart REAPER.
 For more details, please refer to [reapy's documentation](https://python-reapy.readthedocs.io/en/latest/install_guide.html).